MatveyMalatsion/Distributed-CEP-concept/README.md

 Several fields are important here:

-- "ModifyIndex" : This is the number that changes every time the value of the key "Key" changes from the outside.
-By tracking this field, we can determine whether the data has changed.
+- "ModifyIndex" : This is a number that changes every time the value of the key "Key" changes from the outside.
+By tracking this field, one can determine whether the data has changed.
 - "Value" : Base64 encoded information

 #### Consul observer
-Consul observer is a deamon script that performs several important functions:
+Consul observer is a daemon script that performs several important functions:

-- The script periodically polls the local Consul HTTP Api to obtain a configuration from the distributed database.
+- It periodically polls the local Consul HTTP-api to obtain a configuration from the distributed database.
-- The script can start and end the process in which the CEP program is spinning with the configuration received by the script.
+- It can start and end processes, in which the CEP program is running with the configuration received by the script.
-- By changing the "ModifyIndex" field in the response from Consul, the script understands that administrators have changed the configuration for this device.
-In this case, it terminates the process on the OS in which the CEP program is running, and then starts a new one, with the same configuration.
+- By changing the "ModifyIndex" field in Consul response, it can understand that administrators have changed the configuration for this device.
+In this case, it terminates the process on the OS, in which the CEP program is running, and then starts a new one with the same configuration.
 -
 [![pic 3](https://github.com/MatveyMalatsion/hierarch_cep_concept/blob/master/3.png?raw=true)](https://www.dropbox.com/s/acambknkmu0m4bo/3.png?dl=0)

 #### Implementation of Consul Observer

-There is Python implementation of Consul Observer: (also available as [Gist](https://gist.github.com/MatveyMalatsion/c11481d52dfe7a8853eb131721ad6b31))
+Below is a Python implementation of Consul Observer: (also available as [Gist](https://gist.github.com/MatveyMalatsion/c11481d52dfe7a8853eb131721ad6b31))

 ```py
 import sys